 International reference standards are highly characterised, contain defined concentrations of analyte, and are usually prepared and held by international reference laboratories.
 They are the reagents to which all assays and/or other reference materials should be standardised.
 National reference standards are calibrated by comparison with an international standard reagent whenever possible.
 In the absence of an international standard, a national reference standard may be selected or prepared and it then becomes the standard of comparison for the candidate assay.
-In the absence of both of the above, an in-house standard should be selected or prepared by the development laboratory within the responsible organisation.
-All of the standard reagents, whether natural or prepared, must be highly characterised through extensive analysis, and preferably the methods for their characterisation, preparation, and storage have been published in peer-reviewed publications.
+In the absence of both of the above, an inhouse standard should be selected or prepared by the development laboratory within the responsible organisation.
+In all cases, thorough documentation of reference material should be observed as summarised in Figure 2.
+All of the standard reagents, whether natural or prepared, must be highly characterised through extensive analysis, and preferably the methods for their characterisation, preparation, and storage have been published in peer-reviewed publications (Watson et al., 2021).
 These reference standards should also be both stable and innocuous.

 Reference standards, especially antibody, are usually provided in one of two formats.
 They may be provided as a single positive reagent of given titre with the expectation that the candidate assay will be standardised to give an equivalent titre.
 This is a straight forward analytical approach but many of these 'single' standards have been prepared from highly positive samples as a pre-dilution in a negative matrix in order to maximise the number of aliquots available.
 The drawback here is that there is no accounting for any potential matrix effect in the candidate assay as there is no matrix control provided.
-The other approach is to provide a negative and a low and high positive set of reference standards that are of known concentrations or reactivities and are within the operating range of the standard method that was used to prepare them.
+The other approach is to provide a negative and a weak and strong positive set of reference standards that are of known concentrations or reactivities and are within the operating range of the standard method that was used to prepare them.
+The negative provided in the set must be the same as the negative diluent used to prepare the weak and strong positive reference standard, if the positive standards were diluted.
 This compensates for any potentially hidden matrix effect.
 In addition, this set of three acts as a template for the selection and/or preparation of process controls (discussed below).